TIGRLab/datman-dashboard/docs/installation.rst

    already have it.
 #.
 Create the datman container config files as described `here <http://imaging-genetics.camh.ca/datman/installation.html>`_
 #.
 Get an OAuth client ID and client secret `from GitHub. <https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app>`_
-   In the 'Authorization callback URL' field be sure to add ``/callback/github`` to the end of your homepage URL.
+   In the 'Authorization callback URL' field, be sure to add ``/callback/github`` to the end of your homepage URL.

    You'll need to provide the Client ID and Client Secret to the dashboard